The Best Herding Balls for Dogs (Review) in 2020

 Choose The Right Herding Ball Size

-Herding balls are available in a wide range of sizes starting from small 4-inch balls that were designed for small dog breeds such as Cavalier Spaniels.
-Enormous 14-inch balls are on the opposite end of the size spectrum and those were tailormade for large dog breeds including Great Danes and Mastiffs.
+Herding balls are available in a wide range of sizes starting from small 4-inch balls that are designed for small dog breeds such as Cavalier Spaniels.
+Enormous 14-inch balls are on the opposite end of the size spectrum and these are tailormade for large dog breeds such as Great Danes and Mastiffs.
 Generally speaking, herding balls are supposed to discourage your pooch from chewing them due to their large size.
 Reading the manufacturer’s size guide beforehand will help you select the right herding ball for your dog.

 Q: What is a dog herding ball?

-A: Herding balls offer an alternative to fragile balls that eventually get punctured or torn to pieces by overly enthusiastic dogs who get carried away during playtime.
+Basically, this type of ball is an alternative to traditional and more fragile toy balls that can get punctured or torn to pieces by overly enthusiastic dogs who get carried away during playtime.
 Tough and often puncture-proof, a herding ball is a solution to extremely energetic herding dogs and athletic breeds who love chasing after their toys and controlling the way they move around the yard.
-Sharp teeth have finally met their match thanks to this innovative take on the average doggie ball.

 Q: What kinds of dogs should use a herding ball?

-A: Dogs who indulge in destructive behavior due to lack of mental and physical stimulation need a toy that will curb this behavior.
+Dogs who indulge in destructive behavior due to lack of mental and physical stimulation need a toy that will curb this behavior.
 Herding dogs can end up hurting family members by nipping at their heels and barking at them in order to fulfill their herding instinct.
 These balls were meant to provide them with an outlet for this natural instinct.
 Otherwise, they will bark, chew and destroy your house out of boredom.
 So, all working breeds, as well as extremely energetic dogs, can greatly benefit from playing with herding balls.

 Q: How can I train my dog to herd a ball?

-A: Training your dog can be easily accomplished using his favorite herding ball and a few poles that double as a goal.
+Training your dog can be easily accomplished using their favorite herding ball and a few poles that double as a goal.
 First, you need to train your dog to touch your hand in exchange for treats.
 Next, attach a post-it note to that same hand and use your established reward system to make him touch it.
-One he gets used to the idea, you can attach the same note to the herding ball.
-Reduce the size of this note every time your dog successfully touches it until he learns to touch the ball without the note.
-Use verbal commands to encourage him to move the ball either in your direction or away from you.
-Remember to use treats during this training session.
-Once your dog masters the skill of moving his ball around, you can add other balls to the mix until he is able to put all eight balls in the makeshift goal.
+One they get used to the idea, you can attach the same note to the herding ball.
+Reduce the size of this note every time your dog successfully touches it until they learn to touch the ball without the note.
+Use verbal commands to encourage them to move the ball either in your direction or away from you.
+Remember to use treats during this entire training session.
+Once your dog masters the skill of moving the ball around, you can add other balls to the mix until they are able to put all eight balls in the makeshift goal!